Working in Progress

 Agglomeration economies clearly affect firms in urban areas.
 Interestingly, the existing literature on outcomes in professional sports largely ignores localization economies.
 We explore the variation in team productivity and the agglomeration of teams across leagues and cities in Campeonato Paulista an annual football competition played by teams in São Paulo state in Brazil.
 Our results show that localization and urbanization positively affect team success.
 These results help to shed more light on why teams in larger cities continuously enjoy more success than those isolated in smaller markets.

-The Effects of Dollar General Opening on Next Door Firms (Amelia Biehl and Juan Sayago)
+The Effects of Dollar General Opening on Next Door Firms (with Amelia Biehl and Juan Sayago) [WP Link]

 Covid-19 shocks and Mitigation Policies: an input-output analysis for Southwest Florida (with Caroline Welter*, Daniel Centurião*, and Fernando S. Perobelli)